 - On-going submission of electronic data for immunizations, reportable laboratory results and syndromic surveillance in the core set for eligible hospitals

 - In addition, eligible professionals have menu (optional) objectives for supporting specialized registries.
-MDPH will be collecting data for its Cancer Registry
+MDPH will be collecting data for its Cancer Registry and for a registry collecting infectious disease case report data.

 The Immunization Program of the MDPH launched the Massachusetts Immunization Information System (MIIS), a statewide immunization registry, in 2010.
 The MIIS is currently available to receive electronic messages from eligible providers for Meaningful Use purposes.
 The MIIS accepts electronic immunization messages (VXU) in the HL7 2.5.1 format from certified electronic health record systems.
 Detailed technical specifications and other information for electronically exchanging data with the MIIS are available at www.mass.gov/dph/miis via the link Information for Providers.
 Additional technical information is available upon request.